ripple-space/CB-LLMs_SP2025/README.md

 ```
 Please change the argument `--cbl_path` accordingly if using other settings.
 For example, w/o Automatic Concept Correction will be save as `cbl.pt`.
 Add the `--sparse` argument for testing with the sparse final layer.
 #### Generate explanations from CB-LLM
-To visualize the neurons in CB-LLM (task 1 in our paper), run
+To visualize the neurons in CB-LLM (task 1 in the paper), run
 ```
 python print_concept_activations.py --cbl_path mpnet_acs/SetFit_sst2/roberta_cbm/cbl_acc.pt
 ```
 This will generate 5 most related samples for each neuron explanation.
 Please change the argument `--cbl_path` accordingly if using other settings.

-To get the explanations provided by CB-LLM (task 2 in our paper), run
+To get the explanations provided by CB-LLM (task 2 in the paper), run
 ```
 python print_concept_contributions.py --cbl_path mpnet_acs/SetFit_sst2/roberta_cbm/cbl_acc.pt
 ```